guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 Always categorize your exceptions with a base one, and extend all specific exceptions from that one.
 It's helpful and you might reuse logic for related code.

-Exceptions are objects that carry information with it, feel free to add custom attributes that might help you understand what's going on.
+Exceptions are objects that carry information with them, feel free to add custom attributes that might help you understand what's going on.
 Don't let your business code teach exceptions how it should be built, it's hard to lose yourself with so many messages and details.

 ```py
 # Base category exception